 New Zealand Truth, 2 January 1909

 The newspapers were always keen to interview the Fullers on their return from their World Tours.
 John Fuller Snr. is upbeat, jolly and very honest about the highs and lows of his trip and very ready to compare favourably his own establishments in New Zealand with those on the Continent, in America and Japan.
-This column is an insightful expression of the freedom of speech enjoyed a century ago, when people had the ability to honestly reflect an opinion.
+This column is an insightful expression of the freedom of speech enjoyed a century ago, when people had the ability to honestly reflect an opinion without the fear of “shutdown” or political correctness that is experienced so often in our modern world.

 New Zealand Truth, 9 January 1909